Blessing-Ekeh/Python-Crash-Course-Practice-Materials/README.md

 # Python-Crash-Course-Practice-Materials
-Beginner-friendly Python exercises and practice files inspired by DataraFlow Python Crash Course—perfect for building confidence and developing strong programming habits.
+Beginner-friendly Python exercises, tasks and practice files inspired by DataraFlow Python Crash Course—perfect for building confidence and developing strong programming habits.
 These practice tasks are ideal for anyone starting out with Python or revisiting the basics.
 ## About the Repository
-This repository contains **10 introductory Python exercises**, each focusing on one fundamental programming concept:
+This repository is organized into three main categories:

+### 1. Basic Exercises
+Foundational Python exercises to build core skills such as loops, functions, conditionals, and basic algorithms.

+**Examples:**
-1. **Hello World** – Print `"Hello, World!"`
+- Print `"Hello, World!"`
-2. **User Input Basics** – Collect a user’s name and age, then display a greeting
-3. **Even or Odd Checker** – Determine whether a number is even or odd
+- Check if a number is even or odd
-4. **Multiplication Table** – Print a number’s multiplication table from 1 to 12
-5. **Factorial Calculator** – Compute the factorial of a number using a loop
-6. **Largest Number Finder** – Identify the largest number in a list
-7. **Vowel Counter** – Count how many vowels appear in a string
-8. **Math Function** – Return the sum, difference, and product of two numbers
-9. **String Reverser** – Reverse a string without using slicing (`[::-1]`)
-10. **Fibonacci Generator** – Output the first 10 numbers in the Fibonacci sequence
+- Generate the first 10 numbers of the Fibonacci sequence

+### 2. Assignments
+Practical programs that simulate real-world scenarios to apply Python concepts.

+**Examples:**
+- Student Grades System: calculate averages and assign grades
+- Simple Calculator: perform addition, subtraction, multiplication, and division
+- Shopping Cart: track items and total cost

+### 3. Assessments
+Concept-based questions and exercises to test understanding of Python fundamentals.

+**Examples:**
+- Explain the difference between a list and a tuple
+- Swap two variables without a third variable
+- Write a function that returns all even numbers from a list

-Each exercise is simplified, focused, and structured to build a solid Python foundation.
+Each exercise/task/assessment is simplified, focused, and structured to build a solid Python foundation.

 ## **Getting Started**